interacto/angular-session/experiment.md

 **Question 2** Adapt your code to be able to undo/redo the moves.
-Commit your code to keep the changes in this history with the message `3 q2` (do not forget to add new files to git, if you created new files).
+Commit locally your code to keep the changes in this history with the message `3 q2` (do not forget to add new files to git, if you created new files).